ObolNetwork/obol-docs/docs/dvk/01_distributed-validator-keys.md

 The Obol Labs core team will manage and facilitite the working group with participation from a wide variety of participants.
 We intend to launch with an initial group to decrease overhead and then allow for new members to join based on some pre determined process.

-The purpose of this working group is enable a collective transition to distributed validators that includes standardization and communication across key stakeholders.
-It is the best way for the technology to stand the test of time.
+The purpose of this working group is to enable a collective transition to distributed validators that includes standardization and communication across key stakeholders.
+At Obol we are taking the grass roots approach to the technology.

 Our intended outputs are as follows: